mgreenj/GreenWire/README.md

 - [Build GreenWire Application](#application-setup)

 ## Introduction
-This is an independent project that incorporates a custom XDP Poll Mode Driver and Data Aggregator, with DPDK, to fetch massive amounts of data for use in HPC.
-A Django frontend and Performance analysis tools can be used to benchmark and evaluate performance improvements.
+GreenWire is an experimental high-performance networking project focused on building a low-latency data ingestion and aggregation pipeline suitable for HPC workflows.
+It incorporates a custom AF_XDP Poll Mode Driver written from scratch, using libbpf and raw sockets, designed to bypass the kernel stack for direct user-space packet processing.
+This driver integrates with DPDK-based components to pull large volumes of telemetry and observational data from high-speed sources.

+A Django-based frontend allows users to input parameters and visualize real-time benchmarking results, while a performance analysis layer uses custom metrics to evaluate memory bandwidth, CPU usage, and DMA transfer characteristics.

+The project aims to evaluate performance trade-offs between AF_XDP, DPDK, and traditional NIC drivers, as well as experiment with core pinning, zero-copy, and NUMA-aware memory allocation across multi-socket architectures.

 ## Blog
 I will [blog](https://blog.thecodeguardian.dev) throughout the development to discuss some of the more important or challenging optimizations.
 I may include a few vlogs as well; if I do, the videos will be linked on my blog.